Suitcase nuclear device: Soviet Union and Russia

-The existence and whereabouts of Soviet suitcase nuclear bombs became an increasing subject of debate following the disarray that followed the collapse of the Soviet Union.
-Namely, major concerns regarding the new government’s overall security and control of its nuclear stockpile came into question on 30 May 1997 when an American congressional delegation sent to Russia met with General Aleksandr Lebed, former Secretary of the Russian Security Council.
-During the meeting, Lebed mentioned the possibility that several suitcase portable nuclear bombs had gone missing.
-More specifically, according to an investigation Lebed led during his time as acting secretary, it was concluded that 84 of these devices were unaccounted for.
-Lebed would make several press releases and television interviews regarding the matter later in the year.
+The potential existence and whereabouts of suitcase-sized Soviet nuclear bombs became an increasingly fierce subject of debate in the aftermath of the collapse of the Soviet Union.
+Major concerns regarding the new Russian government's overall security and control of its nuclear stockpile were raised on 30 May 1997, when an American congressional delegation sent to Russia met with General Aleksandr Lebed, former Secretary of the Russian National Security Council.
+During the meeting, Lebed mentioned the possibility that several portable nuclear suitcase bombs had gone missing.
+According to Lebed, "during his short tenure as the Secretary of the Security Council in 1996, he received information that the separatist government in Chechnya possessed small nuclear devices.
+In an attempt to clarify the situation, he created a special commission under the chairmanship of his assistant, Vladimir Denisov.
+According to Lebed, the commission was only able to locate 48 such munitions of a total of 132, an indication that 84 were lost".
+However, Lebed subsequently "changed the total number of suitcase nukes several times, stating in the end that the number was between 100 and 500, but probably closer to 100", although "[i]t should be noted that almost nothing is known about the methods of the commission's work".
+Lebed would make several press releases and give television interviews regarding the matter later in the year.

-Among these releases, Lebed in an interview with CBS newsmagazine Sixty Minutes on 7 September 1997 claimed that the Russian military had lost track of more than a hundred out of a total of 250 "suitcase-sized nuclear bombs".
-Lebed stated that these devices were made to look like suitcases, and that he had learned of their existence only a few years earlier.
-Russia's Federal Agency on Atomic Energy on 10 September rejected Lebed's claims as baseless.